 3. Record Transactions.
 Someone who does not sign checks or make deposits should Post transactions to the general ledger, record payables and receivables, handle payroll, and make bank account reconciliations.

 Signing Checks.
-Two directors should sign all checks and no check should be signed that is not fully filled-out.
-If there are blank areas on the check, it should not be signed.
+Two directors should sign all checks, and no check should be signed that is not fully filled-out.
+The check should not be signed if there are blank areas on it.

 Additional Protections.
 In addition, boards should:

 Board Review.
 Boards have a duty to review the association's finances.
 Boards should review all bank statements and check registers to see where the association’s money is being deposited, transferred or used.
 Directors also have an obligation to provide written approval for large transfers of sums.